DetlevCM/chemical-kinetics-solver/Readme.txt

 search engine.

 A later expansion is seeking to implement the odepack library, developed by Alan C. Hindmarsh and Linda R. Petzold.
-As of writing this readme, the source code is freely availabl on the LLNL website.
+As of writing this readme, the source code is freely available on the LLNL website.
 (As well as on other websites.)
 This addition should be considered experimental.
 Unfortunately, for some reason, the solver is unstable under some conditions.